msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 ### notes on Tuya OpenAPI V2.0

  The OpenAPI v.
 2.0 (since June 20, 2023) uses two abstraction levels for device management: _standard devices_ and _code_.
-Standard devices are categorized by their function set using common codes.
-This allows the creation of DP maps for devices that are not Tuya natives but can still be controlled using the tuyaAPI.
+Standard devices are categorized by their set of functions, defined by common codes.
+This allows the creation of DP maps for devices that are not Tuya natives but can still be controlled using the Tuya Cloud.

 Additionally, OpenAPI v.
 2.0 introduces the concept of _space_ and _subspace_ for defining the spatial location of devices.
 Spaces represent large areas, such as a home or office, while subspaces represent smaller areas within a space, such as a living room or bedroom.